Understanding Wall Heights in a Doll House View

 To create a doll house view

-1. Select 3D> Create Camera View> Doll House View .
+1. Select 3D> Create Perspective View> Doll House View .

-In Home Designer Pro, select 3D> Create Perspective View> Doll House View instead..
+In legacy products, navigate to 3D> Create Camera View> Doll House View

 2. To see a different floor, select Tools> Floor/Reference Display> Up One Floor or Down One Floor .

-In Home Designer Pro, you can specify whether or not lower floors are visible in Doll House Views by accessing the Doll House View Defaults or the Doll House View Specification dialog.
+In Home Designer 2026 and newer as well as in Home Designer Pro, you can specify whether or not lower floors are visible in Doll House Views by accessing the Doll House View Defaults or the Doll House View Specification dialog.

 While in a Doll House View, you may notice that not all of the walls are at the same height.
 The reason for this is that the rooms themselves likely have differing ceiling heights from the rooms surrounding them.
 This may have occurred from modifying the ceiling heights in the Room Specification.

-In Home Designer Pro, you may have also selected individual wall heights in camera views to raise them up or down separately from the rest of the room.
+In Home Designer 2026 and newer as well as in Home Designer Pro, you may have also selected individual wall heights in camera views to raise them up or down separately from the rest of the room.

 To check ceiling heights